owen-young/arch-settings/README.md

 THE COMMITS SAY PY3BAR BUT IT IS REALLY PY3STATUS, SORRY GITHUB IS HARD

 Make sure you add infinality-bundle fonts to the pacman repository or else the fonts won't work correctly.

+I stopped using NetworkManager and I use netctl-auto. wpa_actiond is required for that to work.